GoogleCloudDataproc/spark-spanner-connector/README.md

 ## Unsupported Operations

-Cloud Spanner Connector for Apache Spark™ **does not** support writing data to a Google Cloud Spanner table.
-Watch [Persist (save) a DataFrame](https://github.com/GoogleCloudPlatform/cloud-spanner-spark-connector/issues/5) to know when the feature is supported.
+If you feel that the Cloud Spanner Connector for Apache Spark™ should support a feature, please file an issue in the [connector's repository](https://github.com/GoogleCloudPlatform/cloud-spanner-spark-connector/issues).

 ## Using Cloud Spanner Connector